DemocracyClub/yournextrepresentative/README.md

 # Enable Candidate Leaderboard

 The candidate leaderboard is a way of showing the most active candidates on the site.
-It is a way of volunteers to add more information about candidates and elections.
+It is a way of encouraging volunteers to add more information about candidates and elections.

 We take a slice of edits in YNR and assign them to a election leaderboard.